jwagener-soundcloud/recorder.js/README.md

       Recorder.initialize({
         swfSrc: "/recorder.swf"                                   // URL to recorder.swf
         flashContainer: document.getElementById("somecontainer"), // (optional) element where recorder.swf will be placed (needs to be 230x140 px)
-        onFlashVisibility: function(){                            // (optional) callback when the flash swf needs to be visible
+        onFlashSecurity: function(){                            // (optional) callback when the flash swf needs to be visible
                                                                   // this allows you to hide/show the flashContainer element on demand.
         },
       });